1995parham-learning/datayar/README.md

 ```

 You can use these exported data with the provided `docker-compose` to alter tables or remove redundant data.
-At the end, we export `insert`-only SQL files and load them into the testing environment.
+In the end, we export `insert`-only SQL files and load them into the testing environment.

 e.g.